EthereumNetwork/guide-website/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# build for production with minification
+# build for production with minification, gzip and hashing
 npm run build
 ```